nvi-inc/fs-vgos/fs-vgos.md

 >*Dave: can you just do `schedule=<session><stn id>`? (does it find the next scan after 5 min like AuScope?)*

+>EH: Well yes, if are more than five minutes from the start of schedule, but sometimes we start in the middle.
+Is it better to have one description that works for all situations or two different ones, what do you think?
+Your choice.

 Send "Start" message
 --------------------